HP’s new Jet Fusion 3D Printers change the conversation

 The largest new vendor to enter the 3D printer market, does HP have what you need?

-HP announced on 17 May the first 3D printers that it has designed and manufactured, within the time frame promised eighteen months ago.
+HP announced on 17 May the first 3D printers that it has designed and manufactured, within the timepromised eighteen months ago.
 The Jet Fusion 3D 3200 and 4200 systems will begin shipping in October.

 No stranger to the 3D printer market, HP formerly resold Stratasys printers under the DesignJet brand for a year.
 The company also provided the binder inks to Z Corporation (subsequently sold to 3D Systems) for its 3D printers.
 I visited HP’s 3D printing development facility in Barcelona two weeks ago to learn more.